 This project, entitled Wandering Gaze, Reflected Landscape, focuses on the dark corners of a city.
-The voids between
+The voids

-reforestation, but rather, the passive filling up of those spaces.
+design or a reforestation, but rather, the passive filling up of those spaces.
 The spaces are also lighted up to

 inhibit crime, but this is a totally negative light, which means the eye must artificially lighten the darkness in

 order to account for the absence of true light.
 In these urban spaces, the plantings and the light are strongly

 linked, projecting a negative image of global society today.

-I, a wandering observer in cities, capture the relationship between the plantings and the lights in a small black box
+I, a wandering observer in cities, capture the relationship between the plantings and the lights in a small black

-corners of a city are sublimated into a positive meaning as art.
+the dark corners of a city are sublimated into a positive meaning as art.